Teaching Children and Teens to Sew | Sew Simple Home

 I have a list of essential sewing tools I typically use and share with my students.
 This is a great place to start and use for your own students.

-I hope this outline for putting together sewing classes to kids has helped you.
+I hope this outline for putting together sewing lessons for kids has helped you.
 Sewing is such a wonderful skill and teaching a child will give them confidence and help them tackle harder projects in the future.

 Make sure to check out our list of other sewing projects tweens and teens will enjoy.